Key Takeaways

 To diagnose snoring, your doctor will start by asking you and people in your household for details on how often you snore, how loud your snoring is, how long it tends to last, and whether it’s very bothersome to others around you .
 They’ll ask if you tend to get enough sleep, what sleep position you normally use, and whether you smoke, drink, or take any medication.

-They’ll ask about symptoms that may indicate sleep apnea, including whether your bed partner has noticed you choking, gasping, or stopping breathing during your sleep.
 They may ask you to fill out some questionnaires or check to see if you have risk factors for sleep apnea, such as a large neck circumference or a history of heart conditions.
+They’ll also ask about symptoms of sleep apnea, including:

 Your doctor will continue the exam by calculating your body mass index (BMI) to check for overweight or obesity, and perform a physical examination of your nose and mouth to check for structures that may be blocking your breathing.
 They may use a system called the Mallampati score to assess how “open” your throat appears to be based on the position of your tongue and other soft tissues.

-If your symptoms and physical exam suggest you might have obstructive sleep apnea, they’ll refer you for a sleep study.
+If your symptoms and physical exam suggest you might have OSA, they’ll refer you for a sleep study.
 By contrast, if your snoring isn’t causing other symptoms or affecting your sleep, you won’t currently need treatment, but your doctor may want to check in on you once in a while to make sure it hasn’t developed any further.

 Sleep Study